bytefish/bytefish.de/blog/aspnetcore_rebac.md

 GO
 ```

-We want to be able to re-run the Post-Deployment Scripts on every deployment, without running into constraint
+We want to be able to re-run the Post-Deployment Scripts as often as you want, without running
-violations.
-So we are using a `MERGE` statement, to only insert data, if it doesn't exist yet.
+into constraint violations, such as Primary Key conflicts.
+So we are using a `MERGE` statement,
+to only insert data, if it doesn't exist yet.

+An example is the initial data for the `[Identity].[User]` table.

 ```sql
 PRINT 'Inserting [Identity].[User] ...'